Uninsured and Underinsured Motorist coverage

 UM/UIM Property Damage coverage

-Also referred to as UMPD, it helps you if there is damage to your vehicle after an accident with an uninsured or underinsured driver.
+Also referred to as UMPD coverage, it helps you if there is damage to your vehicle after an accident with an uninsured or underinsured driver.
 This also covers hit-and-run accidents.
-Collision coverage protects you in similar situations, but does not include any coverage of medical expenses like UM/UIM Bodily Injury does.
+Collision coverage protects you in similar situations, but it does not cover any medical expenses as Uninsured Motorist Bodily Injury (UMBI) or UIM Bodily Injury would.

 UM/UIM Bodily Injury coverage